basho/basho_docs/source/languages/en/riak/references/appendices/Inspecting-a-Node.md

 Github repository](https://github.com/basho/riaknostic).

 {{#1.3.0+}}
-As of version 1.3 of Riak, Riaknostic is installed with Riak by default.
+As of Riak version 1.3, Riaknostic is installed by default.
 {{/1.3.0+}}

 {{#<1.3.0}}